Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 There is promising news however in regards to vaccines and MIS-C. A preliminary report released on January 7, 2022, shows that two doses of the Pfizer-BioNTech vaccine are 91% effective in preventing MIS-C in children between the ages of 12-18 years of age.

 Long COVID, or post-acute sequelae of SARS-CoV-2 (PASC), is a continuing of COVID symptoms or the development of new symptoms that last months after the initial SARS-CoV-2 infection.
 While there are many different theories as to the cause of Long COVID, researchers are still looking for a direct cause.
 However, the pandemic is not the first time we have seen infection-associated disease.

 Currently, there is little correlation between initial COVID severity and the development of Long COVID.
 In fact, many adults and children present with Long COVID symptoms weeks after an asymptomatic COVID case.
 While children can experience the same symptoms of Long COVID seen in adults, the most common pediatric symptoms include:

 - Chest pain

 - Mood changes

 For many children with Long COVID, life changes greatly.
 Previously active children are left unable to perform simple daily tasks.
-They find that minimal physical or mental exertion leave them with severe fatigue or malaise (known as post-exertional malaise, or PEM).
-They experience severe brain fog (problems with concentration and memory), muscle weakness and trouble with movement.
-In many cases, they receive develop comorbidities, such as POTS or ME/CFS.
+They find that minimal physical or mental exertion leaves them with severe fatigue or malaise (known as post-exertional malaise, or PEM).
+They experience severe brain fog (problems with concentration and memory), muscle weakness, and trouble with movement.
+In many cases, they develop comorbidities, such as POTS or ME/CFS.
 Previously energetic children must now take scheduled rests and pace themselves.
 Many children and families are still suffering from symptoms a year or more after initial SARS-CoV-2 infection.